marcochac0n/aesthetic-card-gift/DEPLOYMENT.md

-# Deployment Guide
+# Deployment Guide: Aesthetic Card Gift

-This guide covers how to deploy your aesthetic card gift to GitHub Pages or other free hosting platforms.
+This guide covers how to deploy your aesthetic card gift website to GitHub Pages or other free hosting platforms.

 ## Table of Contents